 - 1. General.
 All sponsors are volunteers.
 Sponsors are expected to dedicate time and be available to meet the sponsored IF in-person at least once a month.
 The amount of assistance will vary by student and family over the course of the year. - 2.
 Making Contact.
 The IF Office will provide sponsors the incoming IFs email address, and expected arrival date.
 Sponsors should introduce themselves via email as soon as possible.
 Attaching a photo and sharing information about yourself is a good place to start.
 Sponsors should arrange their first face to face meeting and offer to help them get settled upon arrival.
 A sample letter is in Appendix D. - a.
 Before the IF arrives, educate yourself on the country you are sponsoring.
 Learn about the major cities, the culture, and language.
 Learn how to pronounce the names of the IF and their Family members as soon as possible. - b.
 The IFP provides transportation for the IF from the airport.
 If the IF is bringing family at a later date, separate transportation arrangements must be made at the expense of the Officer. - c.
 Meeting face to face as soon as possible is essential and will set the tone for the rest of the year.
 Sponsors are expected to be proactive in reaching out and making arrangements to meet.
-Please inform the IF Office as soon as possible if this initial contact cannot be made. - d.
-Due to COVID, Officers and family members are required to observe a 14 day Restriction of Movement (ROM), upon arriving in the US. - 3.
+Please inform the IF Office as soon as possible if this initial contact cannot be made. - 3.
 Reassigning Sponsors.
 At the request of an IF or a sponsor, the Sponsorship Program Coordinator may reassign Sponsors.
-If a Sponsor is unable to establish good, consistent contact with the IF by 1 May for Academic Preparatory Course Officers or 1 July for Resident course officers, please contact the Sponsorship Program Coordinator.
+If a Sponsor is unable to establish good, consistent contact with the IF by 1 May for Academic Preparatory Course Officers or 1 July for Resident course officers, please contact the Sponsorship and Family Program Coordinator.
 Each situation will be evaluated on a case by case basis. - 4.
 Statement of Values.
 A sponsor's main objective is to create a welcoming environment for our International guests.
 All sponsors will abide by the expectations set forth in the Statement of Values.
 Violations may result in removal from the Sponsorship Program. - a.
 Sponsors are expected to: - Respect the unique needs and values of each individual. - Avoid discrimination against individuals on the basis of race, sex, age, ethnicity, religion, or national origin. - Fulfill commitments in good faith. - Conduct themselves in an appropriate manner with honesty, integrity and fairness towards IFs and Family members at all times.